Small But Great Greek Islands for Your Vacation

 Picture silky white sand beaches, turquoise waters, tiny coves, spectacular caves, a baby pine forest, no cars, no roads, no shops.
 You get the picture!
 A bit of seventh heaven on earth.

-So if it’s solitude you’re after, Antipaxi is the place.
+So if it’s solitude you’re after, Antipaxi is one of the small Greek islands I recommend.
 Don’t forget to make a wish on a white stone and place it under the “wishing tree” at Vrika Beach (note: “vrika” means “to find”).
 And for me, the best time for solitude is to go off season.
 Who knows, you just might run into a Mediterranean seal or the rare Caretta caretta sea turtle or even a Hollywood star on glamorous sister island, Paxi.

 ►Best time to visit: June, early July or September, October